 Brunnera aka False Forget Me Knot

 This can be invasive but I haven’t found it to be an issue for me.
 I really love the blue flowers and the nice mounding habit that fills a space nicely in the garden.
 “Jack Frost’ is a variety of Brunnera with beautiful frosted leaves and veining.
 Note: I have found this one to be somewhat invasive.
 But oh that rare blue color of the flowers makes it hard for me to get rid of.

-This is a variety with very dark leaves which I like, and sometimes use in flower arrangements.
+This is a variety with very dark leaves which I like and sometimes use in flower arrangements.
 It blooms in late summer when many of my other plants are fading, with bright golden flowers.

 Lamium aka Dead Nettle

 This is a ground cover that seems to grow anywhere.
 The gold flowered one was here when we bought the house.
 The second one I often buy for containers as it trails nicely and will bloom on my shady front porch.
 Lamium will actually over-winter for me in pots.

 Epimedium aka Bishop’s Hat